Key

-The "Agricultural" period covers the time when all the straightforward agricultural research was done to increase copra production, beginning with the first scientific cross-pollination (in Fiji) and lasting until coconut's own "Green Revolution" (in Jamaica) where high density planting of disease resistant dwarf varieties also involved the proper use of fertilizers and herbicides.
+The "Agricultural" period covers the time when the dwarf coconut was promoted (in Malaysia) until a research group (in Jamaica) was set up and made the Malayan Dwarf important for lethal yellowing disease resistance, high density planting of disease resistant dwarf varieties also involved the proper use of fertilizers and herbicides.

 Click